RESEARCH & INNOVATION

 PILLAR 03

-Mathematical Learning Across Development
+Mathematical Learning Across The Lifespan

 Early mathematical knowledge is among the strongest predictors of later academic achievement, predicting not just later math performance but reading achievement, high school completion, and college attendance, even after controlling for family background.
 And the stakes extend beyond school: in a world where citizens are asked daily to interpret statistics, evaluate risk, and reason about data, innumeracy is not just an educational problem but a civic one.
 A society’s mathematical health is built, or lost, in its earliest years.